Frequently Asked Questions

 All donations given to ETN are given with the understanding that by contributing to this project, donors acknowledge that the church/missions agency has the authority to apply contributions designated for this project to another, related purpose in the event that the project is canceled.
 Unfortunately there will be no refunds that can be given.

-We will have safety checks every morning that will include identifying symptoms, doing temperature checks, requiring masks to be worn, and offering each intern who attends their own personal hand sanitizer to use throughout the duration of Training and/or Debrief.
-Each intern will also be required to submit a complete health check form upon arrival as well as a negative test result.
+We will have safety checks every morning that will include identifying symptoms, doing temperature checks, and requiring masks to be worn when interns are around people from other bases.
+Each intern will also be required to submit a complete health check form upon arrival.
 The health check states they have not been exposed in the past 14 days, have not tested positive in the past 14 days, and have no symptoms.